Olivier Galzi

-Olivier Galzi (born 26 October 1971) is a French journalist.
+Olivier Galzi (born 26 October 1971) is a French politician serving as mayor of Avignon since 2026 and a former journalist.

+Journalistic career

-He works for the French TV network France 2, a division of France Télévisions.
-On France 2, Galzi presents news bulletins within Télématin, France 2's morning show presented weekdays at 7:00 and 8:00 CET in Metropolitan France.
-Galzi is also the regular substitute for David Pujadas on the station's evening news bulletin 20 heures.
-He sometimes presents the newscasts in Canada on TV5 every 1/2 hour (4 times over 2 hours, starting shortly before the hour and 1/2 past the hour) from 6:00 to 8:00 am North American Eastern Time.
+Galzi worked for the French TV network France 2, a division of France Télévisions.
+On France 2, he presented news bulletins within Télématin, France 2's morning show presented weekdays at 7:00 and 8:00 CET in Metropolitan France.
+Galzi was also the regular substitute for David Pujadas on the station's evening news bulletin 20 heures.
+He sometimes presented the newscasts in Canada on TV5 every 1/2 hour (4 times over 2 hours, starting shortly before the hour and 1/2 past the hour) from 6:00 to 8:00 am North American Eastern Time.

 In August 2010 Galzi left France Télévisions to run the breakfast show La Matinale de L'Info from 6 am to 9 am each weekday on i-Télé, alongside the newsreader Amandine Bégot.

 On 2011, Denis Girolami joined i-Télé from RTL and replaced Galzi, so he took charge on a new show: L'Édition du Soir every weekend from 6 pm to midnight.

 From 10/2011 to 9/2012, Galzi presented a magazine about presidential election, called CQFD – Ce qu'il fallait décrypter, every Saturday from 10:15 am to 11 am.

 On 9/2012, he started presenting La Grande Édition from 10 pm to midnight each weekday with Maya Lauqué.

 From 2016 to 7/2017, he anchors Galzi Jusqu'à Minuit – Le Grand Décryptage, which running Monday–Thursday from 9:00 pm to midnight.

 On 7/2017, he left CNews.

+Political career

+Galzi launched his campaign for mayor of Avignon in 2025, with the support of Horizons and Union of Democrats and Independents.